protofire/polkadot-contract-wizard/README.md

 #### Backend

-- Follow the instructions in the README.md of the [backend](./ink-compiler-be/README.md) folder.
+- Follow the instructions in the README.md of the [backend](https://github.com/protofire/ink-compiler-be/blob/main/README.md) repository.

 #### Frontend